rclone/rclone/docs/content/rc.md

 - fs - a remote name string e.g. "drive:"
 - remote - a path within that remote e.g. "dir"

-See the [deletefile command](/commands/rclone_deletefile/) command for more information on the above.
+See the [deletefile](/commands/rclone_deletefile/) command for more information on the above.

 **Authentication is required for this call.**